While help for post-traumatic stress in teens is becoming more accessible, there’s still much we don’t understand about the disorder and how it works.

 While one day we may be able to know exactly who needs help for post-traumatic stress in teens, we’re not quite there yet.
 In order to be aware if your child may be susceptible to PTSD, it’s important to know the risk factors.

 Studies show that 6 to 30 percent (or even more) of trauma survivors end up developing PTSD, with youth being towards the high end of that percentage.
-Females are also twice as likely to develop it compared to males.
+Female and assigned female at births are also twice as likely to develop it compared to males.

 Research-backed risk factors include: